zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## CI/CD and Containerization

 CI/CD has moved from ad-hoc deployments to GitHub Actions workflows.
-Docker images are built and pushed when triggerd by certain commits, tagged using Git SHA and environment, followed by Terraform `plan`/`apply` steps gated by environment-specific approval.
+Docker images are built and pushed when triggered by certain commits, tagged using Git SHA and environment, followed by Terraform `plan`/`apply` steps gated by environment-specific approval.

 Branch workflows use squash merges for features, with rebases for promotion branches—ensuring change history reflects intent, not iteration.